Turkish Airlines: Fleet

+In September 2025, Turkish Airlines placed a firm order with Boeing for 50 Boeing 787 Dreamliners, including 35 787-9s and 15 787-10s, slated for delivery between 2029 and 2034.

 Frequent-flyer programme

-Miles & Smiles is the frequent-flyer programme of Turkish Airlines, inaugurated in 2000 after the airline left Qualiflyer.
+Miles&Smiles is the frequent-flyer programme of Turkish Airlines, inaugurated in 2000 after the airline left Qualiflyer.
 Earned miles can be used on Turkish Airlines flights, as well as on flights operated by the entire Star Alliance network.
-Miles&Smiles Classic Plus members are entitled to Star Alliance Silver benefits, while Elite and Elite Plus Miles & Smiles status entitles the member to Star Alliance Gold benefits.
+Miles&Smiles Classic Plus members are entitled to Star Alliance Silver benefits, while Elite and Elite Plus Miles&Smiles status entitles the member to Star Alliance Gold benefits.

-Miles & Smiles Credit Card
+Miles&Smiles Credit Card

-Members of the frequent flyer programme also earn miles when paying their purchases with their Miles & Smiles credit card.
-Currently residents of Turkey, Israel and Azerbaijan are offered with Miles & Smiles credit card by programme member local banks.
-Credit cards can be issued in form of American Express, Mastercard and/or Isracard.
-There are also agreements with specific banks in countries across America, Asia and Oceania for earning and spending miles.
+Members of the frequent flyer programme also earn miles when paying for their purchases with their Miles&Smiles credit card.
+Currently, residents of Turkey, Israel, Azerbaijan, Germany, Jordan and the United States are offered with Miles&Smiles credit card by programme member local banks.
+Credit cards can be issued in the form of American Express, Visa, Mastercard and/or Isracard.

+There are also agreements with specific banks in countries across Americas, Asia and Oceania for earning and spending miles.

 Turkish Airlines Corporate Club

-Turkish Airlines Corporate Club is a kind of programme created for corporates.
-The Club allows its members to easily arrange business travels with special benefits.
-The Corporate Club is a part of Universal Air Travel Plan Network (UATP).
+Turkish Airlines Corporate Club is a programme created for corporates.
+The club allows its members to easily arrange business travel with special benefits.
+The Corporate Club is a part of the Universal Air Travel Plan Network (UATP).